Kruemelbahn/Kruemelbahn/README.md

 > - find an error
 > - or want to give me some more/additional informations
 >
-> please do not hesitate to contact me using my website.
+> please do not hesitate to contact me using my website noted on the left side.